 - a.
 After receiving a timely written appeal, the Title IX Coordinator will notify the Parties in writing that the appeal was filed and the process for submitting a written statement in support of, or challenging, the issues being appealed.
-The appeal, including any written statements submitted by the Parties, will be sent to an by the Appeal Decision maker(s) by the Title IX Coordinator.
-The Appeal Decision Maker(s) can be an individual or individuals who are members of the CSU Pueblo campus community and have been trained in Appeals.
-The Appeal Decision maker(s) may also consider the investigative report, including any Party's written response to the investigative report, all relevant evidence presented at the hearing, and the recording of the hearing. - b.
-The Appeal Decision maker(s) will issue a written determination of appeal, which will describe the result of the appeal and the rationale for the result and next steps2 if any.
+The appeal, including any written statements submitted by the Parties, will be sent to an Appeal Decisionmaker(s) by the Title IX Coordinator.
+The Appeal Decisionmaker(s) can be an individual or individuals who are members of the CSU Pueblo campus community and have been trained in Appeals.
+The Appeal Decisionmaker(s) may also consider the investigative report, including any Party's written response to the investigative report, all relevant evidence presented at the hearing, and the recording of the hearing. - b.
+The Appeal Decisionmaker(s) will issue a written determination of appeal, which will describe the result of the appeal and the rationale for the result and next steps, if any.
+A written determination will be resolved in one of the following ways: - Uphold the decision of the original Decision Maker(s); or - Return the case to the original Decision Maker or Sanctioning Authority with specific findings or recommendations, including but not limited to: re-hearing of the matter, consideration of additional evidence, and/or modification of sanctions; - Refer the case to a new Decision Maker or Sanctioning Authority for review; or - Dismiss the case on the grounds that no reasonable party could have found the Respondent responsible for the allegations submitted. - c.
+The Title IX Coordinator will provide the written determination of an appeal simultaneously to the Parties. - d.
+The result of an appeal is final.